 - Click on the Branches drop-down menu at the top to see the list of branches and select the desired branch.
 The date near each branch name indicates when it was last modified.

 - You can use the Search function to filter the list of branches.

 In case a test does not exist in the target branch, you'll be directed to the tests list - There you'll be able to see all the relevant tests that are associated with the current branch.

 After the branch has been merged it is recommended to delete the branch.

 - Click on the Branches drop-down menu at the top to see the list of branches and hover your mouse on the desired branch.

 To run on a specific branch, use this parameter in your CLI

 In order to run the appropriate test suite for the current development branch, you can either specify the branch name for that build (--branch) or if you are using one of the following: Jenkins, CircleCI or TravisCI, the Testim CLI will automatically run tests for the same branch if the following parameter is used.

-- The following attributes are shared between branches, changing them will effect tests across branches : test description, test base URL, test labels , test data and test config.
+- The following attributes are shared between branches, changing them will affect tests across branches: test name, test description, test base URL, test labels , test data and test config.